mpv-player/mpv/DOCS/man/en/options.rst

     :0:  top field first
     :1:  bottom field first

---fixed-vo, --no-fixed-vo
+--no-fixed-vo, --fixed-vo
-    ``--fixed-vo`` enforces a fixed video system for multiple files (one (un)initialization for all files).
-Therefore only one window will be opened for all files.
-Now enabled by default, use ``--no-fixed-vo`` to disable and create a new window whenever the video stream changes.
-Some of the older drivers may not be *fixed-vo* compliant.
+    ``--no-fixed-vo`` enforces closing and reopening the video window for multiple files (one (un)initialization for all files).

 --flip
     Flip image upside-down.